 Red Wine Stock Paste(ContainsSulphites)

-Preheat your oven to 200°C and put a large saucepan of water with a 1/2 tsp of salt on to boil for the potatoes.
-Put the sausages on a lightly oiled baking tray.
+Preheat your oven to 200°C and put a large saucepan of water with 1/2 tsp of salt on to boil for the potatoes.
+Put the sausages on one side of a lightly oiled baking tray - you’ll add the broccoli later.
 Roast on the top shelf of your oven for 20-25 mins.
 Turn halfway through cooking.
 IMPORTANT: The sausages are cooked when they are no longer pink in the middle.

-Meanwhile, peel and chop the sweet potato and white potato into 2cm chunks.
+Meanwhile, peel and chop the sweet and white potatoes into 2cm chunks.
 Add to the boiling water and simmer until tender, 15-20 mins.
-TIP: The potatoes are ready when you can easily slip a knife through them.
-Meanwhile, halve, peel and thinly slice the red onion.
-Heat a splash of oil in a frying pan on medium heat.
-Add the onion and cook until soft, 8-10 mins, stirring often.
-Add the balsamic vinegar and cook for 2 mins.
+TIP: The potatoes are ready when you can easily slip a knife through.
+Meanwhile, heat a drizzle of oil in a frying pan over medium heat.
+Halve, peel and thinly slice the red onion.
+When hot, add the onion to the pan.
+Cook until soft, 8-10 mins, stirring often.
+Add the balsamic vinegar and bubble, 2 mins.

-Once the potatoes are cooked, drain them in a colander set over a bowl or jug to retain the potato water (see ingredients for amount) for the gravy.
-Return the potato to the original saucepan, add a knob of butter (if you have some) and mash until smooth.
+Once the potatoes are cooked, drain in a colander over a bowl or jug to retain the potato water (see ingredients for amount) for the gravy.
+Return the potato to the saucepan, add a knob of butter (if you have any) and mash until smooth.
 Season to taste with salt and pepper, then cover with a lid to keep warm.

 Add the reserved potato water to the pan with the onion along with the red wine stock paste.
-TIP: If you have any red wine, add a splash at this point for extra flavour.
+TIP: If you have any red wine, add a splash now for extra flavour.
 Bring to the boil, then lower the heat and simmer until your gravy has reduced and thickened, 5-6 mins.
-Simply add a splash more water if it gets too thick.
-If you are feeling decadent, add a knob of butter (if you have some).
+If it gets too thick, simply add a splash of water.
+If you’re feeling decadent, add a knob of butter (if you have any).